R.P. Rithet (sternwheeler): Competition with Teaser

 On the afternoon of July 28, 1885, Rithet and another vessel, the sidewheeler Enterprise were both bound for Victoria out of New Westminster.
 Rithet was under the command of Capt.
 Asbury Insley, and Enterprise was under Captain George Rudlin.
 The weather was clear and visibility was excellent on that summer day.
 At about 2:25 p.m. near Victoria, at Ten Mile Point (now known as Cadburo Point) at the entrance to Cadburo Bay, they collided.
-Rithet's crew claimed Enterprise ignored a whistle blast directly her to put her helm over to port.
+Rithets crew claimed Enterprise ignored a whistle blast directly her to put her helm over to port.
 A minute before the collision, both vessels were proceeding at full speed, although there had been a last-minute attempt to reverse the engines on Rithet just before the impact, and the engines on Enterprise had been stopped.
 Rithet struck Enterprise bow-on, about eight feet forward of the wheelhouse.
 Enterprise started sinking immediately and panic broke out among the passengers.